As seen in:

 Do the same here—

-A great business resume format maintains order and scannability.
+A great business owner resume format maintains order and scannability.

 Follow these formatting resume rules: